Muay Thai for self-defense

 - Elbow strikes which allows you to protect your face and to deliver a powerful blows to your opponent's head at the same time.

 Furthermore, when you will be protecting your face with your elbows, your opponent may hurt his knuckles trying to punch you.
 Tip of the elbow is one of the hardest poins of human body.

-And last but not least: training Muay Thai gives you a self-confidence.
+- And last but not least: training Muay Thai gives you self-confidence.
 It makes you stronger, shape up your body and improves your posture.

 This may disarm any potential attacker before even a fight starts.
 Most of the guys standing on the street or drinking in the bar and looking for a trouble are, more or less, cowards.